-In addition students will receive a minimum of five hours individual support via email, telephone, Skype or face to face.
+- Students will receive a minimum of five hours individual support via email, telephone, Skype or face to face.

-Progression Opportunities Progression OpportunitiesCompletion of the AS Level Chemistry allows progression to the A2 Distance Learning course to achieve a full GCE A level qualification in Chemistry and then onto university or employment
+Completion of this course allows progression onto the A2 course in order to achieve a full GCE A level qualification in Chemistry.